-The Hanover is committed to a multi-year strategy to assess, reduce, and mitigate the energy use, carbon footprint and emissions of its physical operations.
+The Hanover has taken many steps to reduce emissions and energy consumption at our owned facilities.
 Please refer to the GRI KPI 100 series for a description of our risk management practices.
 See GRI KPI 103-2 under 'environmental topics' for more information on our risk management practices.

-Energy - GRI 302
+GRI 302: Energy